Variational Inference for Sparse Poisson Regression: Simulation study

 for $M=L,C,B$, where $\#A$ stands for the {cardinality} of the set $A$.
 These criteria are used to examine the { sparsity} performance of the competitive methods.

 The computation time of { the 3 proposed} models, as well as the LASSO and SCAD-penalized Poisson regression models, is also computed in each iteration.

 For the Laplace-VB method, we set the hyper-priors $\nu = 0.0001$ and $\delta =0.01$, to obtain a mean of 0.01 and variance of 1 for the parameter {$\eta$}, which controls the sparsity of the coefficients.
-The hyper-parameters ${ \rho}_1$ and ${ \rho}_2$ for the CS-VB and Bernoulli-VB methods are set to 1 and $\frac{1-p_0}{p_0}$ to obtain a mean $p_0$ for the parameters $\pi_j$, where $p_0$ is predetermined (or estimated) value of the percentage of non-sparse coefficients.
-Here, we estimate $p_0$ using the optimal LASSO method.
-Also, all $a_j$ and $b_j$, hyperparameters for the Bernoulli-VB method, are set to 0.01.
+The hyper-parameters ${ \rho}_1$ and ${ \rho}_2$ for the CS-VB and Bernoulli-VB methods are { both set to 1.} Also, all $a_j$ and $b_j$, hyperparameters for the Bernoulli-VB method, are set to 0.01.
 The hyperparameter $A$ is set to 0.01 for the Laplace-VB and CS-VB methods.

 {